 This is how the Working Group is organized and how external parties can take part in the research activities.

 We have a decentralized structure, where the research activities are initiated and managed from each laboratory.
 This gives a dynamic, bottom-up structure where large management bodies and centralized planning and budgeting procedures are avoided.
-There is no need for concencus and agreement between the participants on scope and budget of the activities, and the administration costs are kept low.
+There is no need for consensus and agreement between the participants on scope and budget of the activities, and the administration costs are kept low.

-The benefits of coordination in a Working Group is that 1) the communication in the Working Group leads to complementarity in new activities rather than paralell work and 2) the results from all the activities in the Group (experimental data, computational models, software) are delivered centralized and coordinated to all participants.
+The benefits of coordination in a Working Group is that 1) the communication in the Working Group leads to complementarity in new activities rather than paralel work and 2) the results from all the activities in the Group (experimental data, computational models, software) are delivered centralized and coordinated to all participants.

 Research tasks are initiated bilaterally and directly between each company and each laboratory, at any time.
 This ensures relevance for each participant, who can pursue their individual research priorities.
 The research tasks are typically at the level of one PhD or one PostDoc period.